 |Barber of Seville|

-By September 1777, Beaumarchais had shipped 5 million livres worth of supplies to America without repayment.
+By September 1777, Beaumarchais had shipped 5 million lives worth of supplies to America without repayment.
 By 1778 his firm had accrued so much debt that by the end of the war it was in complete ruin.
 The French government was unwilling to acknowledge its support for Beaumarchais before or after the war, and Silas Deane's entreaties were, unfortunately, not enough to convince Congress that the American colonies owed Beaumarchais for his generous work.
 Beaumarchais continued his requests for compensation after the war, and Congress continually refused or ignored these requests.
-Thirty six years after his death, his heirs were paid back a small fraction of the original debt.
-Forced to travel to congress to fight their ancestor's case, his descendants were awarded 800,000 livres of the several million owed.
-In effect Beaumarchais nearly single-handedly supplied the American Revolution with arms receiving very little in return except his financial ruin.
+Thirty-six years after his death, his heirs were paid back a small fraction of the original debt.
+Forced to travel to Congress to fight their ancestor's case, his descendants were awarded 800,000 lives of the several million owed.
+In effect, Beaumarchais nearly single-handedly supplied the American Revolution with arms receiving very little in return except his financial ruin.

 It is surprising that a man with so much talent and character should have died in near obscurity; yet Beaumarchais' plays, not his political maneuverings, are what have survived today as part of the standard repertory.
 When his wildly successful The Barber of Seville premiered in 1775, Beaumarchais was already a well-known playwright and champion of the down-trodden common man.
 Perhaps he was too great for his own time; The Barber proved more popular when adapted into a libretto by Lorenzo Da Ponte and then later into an opera by Gioachino Rossini in 1814.
 An independent mind and flamboyant character immortalized his art, but the same characteristics may have brought him, and France, to political and financial ruin.